-Notes to Table 2: Summary Statistics are displayed for municipality by month averages for each month from January 2003 to December 2010.
+Summary statistics are displayed for municipality by month averages for each month from January 2003 to December 2010.
 Averages are displayed for each municipality in which there is at least one birth in the given month.
 The average number of births by municipality and month is displayed above.
 There are 346 municipalities in Chile, and hence a maximum number of observations of 346 municipalities \times 8 years \times 12 months, or 33,216 municipality \times month observations.
 The difference between this maximum and the observed number of observations are cases where no births occurred.
 Uncollapsed micro-data on births consists of 1,917,085 observations between 2003 and 2010.
-Additional details on this birth data is provided in Appendix B. Proportion enrolled in ChCC refers to the average proportion of births in each municipality which were covered by ChCC in utero during the entire period of 2003-2010, and so is always zero prior to the implementation of ChCC in 2007/2008.
+Additional details on this birth data is provided in Appendix 2.
+Proportion enrolled in ChCC refers to the average proportion of births in each municipality which were covered by ChCC in utero during the entire period of 2003-2010, and so is always zero prior to the implementation of ChCC in 2007/2008 usage by municipalities once the program was implemented.

-averages is approximately 3,350 grams, gestation is on average 38.7 weeks, and 5 and 6% of births are low birth weight or premature (respectively).
-In administrative data from 2003 to 2010, 25% of mothers are observed to participate in Chile Crece Contigo, though this value is considerably lower than actual participation rates once the program was implemented, as the program only began running from June of 2007 onwards.
-Rates of usage of the program (only the gestational component) by time are displayed in Figure 1.
-In Appendix Figure A2 we present the distribution of ChCC usage by municipalities once the program was implemented.
 We observe considerable variation in program intensity by municipality, reflecting different rates of usage of the public (rather than private) health system by municipality within the country.
 In examining the number of births occurring in each municipality in Table 2 ("Number of Births") we also observe a large range in municipal size.
 Depending on the municipality, the number of births per month ranges from as low as 1 birth (conditional on there not being 0 births) to as high as 787 births.
 As we discuss below, regression estimates are consistently weighted by the number of births per cell.
 This weighting also accounts for a small number of strange cells, for example municipalities with very high rates of fetal death or adolescent births.
 These outliers occur in municipality by month cells in which only one birth occurred, and so result in extreme averages when expressed per birth.
 These do not drive regression results given the small number of births, and corresponding low analytic weight.

-For a sub-set of births, we are able to match all siblings with mothers, as well as with the mother's participation in social programs.
+For a subset of births, we are able to match all siblings with mothers, as well as with the mother's participation in social programs.
 For these mothers we thus observe her full fertility history, as well as whether she participated in Chile Crece Contigo, and her social protection score, defining the degree of usage of ChCC for which she will be eligible (ie for means tested and general items, or only for general items).
 Approximately 50% of births are correctly matched to their mother.
 We thus use this matched micro-data sample as an auxiliary test of the main result.
-While this does not include the full universe of births used in the municipal level analysis, the resulting data set is a unique source of information on births in Chile matched to the mother's take-up of social safety net programs.
-In Appendix D we discuss the match rates, as well as the characteristics of the matched and unmatched sample.
+While this does not include the full universe of births used in the municipal-level analysis, the resulting data set is a unique source of information on births in Chile matched to the mother's take-up of social safety net programs.
+In Appendix 4 we discuss the match rates, as well as the characteristics of the matched and unmatched sample.
 The unmatched children were overwhelmingly matched with their father rather than their mother in the social registry, and so are excluded from micro-level analyses given the lack of information on the mother's usage of public programs, including, fundamentally, ChCC.
 We highlight that this imperfect match is not an issue for any regressions using all data at the level of the municipality, which are the principal regression results we focus on in this paper.
-This is only an issue for regressions based on maternal socioeconomic characteristics, such as regressions splitting by the mother's social vulnerability score.13
+This is only an issue for regressions based on maternal socioeconomic characteristics, such as regressions splitting by the mother's social vulnerability score.
+13